VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 ## Task 2.
-The efficiency of mass transfer and it's impact on the evolution of Cyg X-1
+The efficiency of mass transfer and its impact on the evolution of Cyg X-1

 Mass transfer in close binary systems is a highly complex, multidimensional process shaped by hydrodynamic interactions, angular momentum exchange, and geometry-dependent flow patterns.
 Rather than a smooth and complete handover of mass from one star to the other, the gas is channeled through the inner Lagrangian point, forming a stream that enters the Roche lobe of the companion.
 Depending on the relative size and position of the stars, this stream may directly impact the accretor or settle into an accretion disk before any material is finally incorporated.
 A significant portion of the transferred matter might never reach the companion at all, being expelled from the system via outflows, disk winds, or loss through the outer Lagrangian points.